We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

 Our dietitians rounded up probiotic supplements for a variety of needs.
-Culturelle has our best overall pick, but read on for other options.
+Culturelle is our pick as the best overall probiotic supplement, but read on for other options.

-People may take probiotics to help reduce symptoms of certain medical conditions, bolster their immune health, improve depressive symptoms, and even promote weight loss.
+You may take probiotics to help reduce symptoms of certain medical conditions, bolster your immune health, improve depressive symptoms, and even promote weight loss or mental wellness.

-Not everyone needs to take a probiotic supplement, but if you and your healthcare team decide that you may benefit from taking one, there are many excellent products on the market to choose from.
+Not everyone needs to take a probiotic supplement, but if you and your healthcare team decide that you may benefit from one, there are many excellent products on the market.

-Disclaimer: With the exception of the Culturelle Women’s 4-in-1 Protection, which was purchased independently, the rest of the probiotics tested below were provided for free by supplement manufacturers.
+Disclaimer: The probiotics tested below were provided for free by supplement manufacturers.
 Our opinions are ours alone and have not been reviewed, approved, or otherwise endorsed by the brands.

 • IBS symptoms